nikvdp/cco/SECURITY.md

 - Denies read access to the rest of `$HOME` (dotfiles, secrets, caches) unless you explicitly whitelist them with `--add-dir` or additional `--write` holes.
 - Does not apply in Docker mode; use separate host accounts or container hardening if you require similar guarantees when Docker is in use.

+**Custom Rules**
+- Use `--allow-readonly PATH` to share specific files/directories read-only without granting write access.
+- Use `--deny-path PATH` to hide a path entirely (appears empty/blocked inside the sandbox).
+In Docker/bubblewrap this is implemented with empty overlays; in Seatbelt it raises access errors.
+- `--add-dir PATH[:ro|:rw]` lets you control permissions inline when mounting additional content.

 ## Experimental Features Security Considerations

 ⚠️ **The following features are optional and may introduce additional security risks:**